Credentials

 Clinical Nutritionist & Holistic Mental Health Counselor

 *Some would say that it’s politically incorrect to say “diet.”
-The word actually comes from the ancient Greek and literally means “a manner of living.”
-Notice that it has nothing to do with weight loss or body image, and it is neutral.
-In a modern context, I consider it to be a scientific term referring simply to what we eat, whether planned or unplanned.
+I consider it to be a scientific term referring simply to our eating patterns, whether planned or unplanned.
 It is not a weight-loss regimen unless you want it to be.